Andrew-S-Rosen/MKMlab/README.md

 # MKMlab
 MATLAB program for microkinetic modeling in catalysis.
-Documentation to come soon.
+Documentation and improvements to come eventually...